pelican-eggs/eggs/game_eggs/steamcmd_servers/palworld/README.md

 ## Known Issues / FAQ

 1) The server won't show up in the Community-Server tab.<br>
--> As there are so many people creating dedicated servers you might load a few times more servers (Press the load 200 next servers).<br>
+-> As there are so many people creating dedicated servers you might load a few times more servers (Press the "show next 200 server" button).<br>
--> You might press the button for a while until you are able to find the server with your name!
+-> You might press the button for a while until you are able to find your server.<br>
+-> Temporary workaround: Start your server without password and join via IP.
+After that set a password and restart it.<br>
+   Now you should able to find your server in the recent tab.

+2) When joining a password protected server by IP i can't enter a password.<br>
-2) As of now (release day - January 19th 2024) you are not able to join a password protected server by IP.
+-> As of now (release day - January 19th 2024) you are not able to join a password protected server by IP.<br>
+-> This will be fixed in a upcoming patch/update.

 3) The server does not show up in the steam server list.<br>
 -> This is currently and might never be supported.

+4) The server has a huge memory leak.<br>
+-> Seems to be an issue that they are aware of.<br>
+-> Workaround: Schedule a server restart every 6h.
+You might edit the value according to your system!

 ## Recommended server settings

 ### RAM

-Referring to the [official documentation](https://tech.palworldgame.com/dedicated-server-guide) you should use at least 8GB of RAM for your server to run.<br>
+Referring to the [official documentation](https://tech.palworldgame.com/dedicated-server-guide) you should use at least 16GB of RAM for your server to run smoothly.<br>

+### CPU

+Intel / AMD processor with at least 4 cores.

 ### Storage